Guidelines for Extraordinary Weather Conditions

 The schedules for essential college services during a weather emergency are as follows:

-All will maintain normal operating hours.
+Food Services, Health Services, and Residential Life will maintain normal operating hours.

 Circulation services will be available.
 Other services may be curtailed.

 During inter-sessions, the Library may close earlier than its normal inter-session hours.

 - Monday-Thursday - 10:00 am to 9:00 pm

 - Friday - 10:00 am to 8:00 pm

 - Saturday & Sunday - 1:00 pm to 5:00 pm

 - Monday-Thursday - Noon to 2:00 pm & 7:00 pm - 9:00 pm